 How do you put together a 1,000-piece puzzle?
-If you’re like many people, you might start by building out the puzzle’s frame to put the foundation in place.
-Then, you’ll start to pull together small sections based on clear images seen on the pieces — like colors, like textures, that sort of thing.
-As you do, you’re often referencing the big picture and hunting or pecking for that connection piece to bring big pieces together and start to see the picture form in front of you.
+Like many people, you might start by building out the puzzle’s frame to put the foundation in place.
+Then, you might pull together small sections, associating images seen on pieces with like colors or textures, or seemingly fitting shapes.
+As you do, you’re often referencing the big picture and hunting or pecking for that connection piece, building a patchy framework as you bring pieces together, aiming to reconstruct the model image.

-While there’s potential for it to sound like the Data Analyst is just one person within the project, that person’s work contributes to many different areas of the puzzle by analyzing, cleaning, and visualizing the data needed to make intelligent decisions.
+While there’s sometimes the perception the work of the Data Analyst is “boxed” within the project scope, this role often provides key pieces of information across workstreams by analyzing, cleaning, and visualizing the data needed to make timely decisions.
 Oftentimes, a message that comes through your data can provide a key answer to the entire team.
-Skilled data analysts correlate those data points to each key player’s needs and translate those insights to teammates.
+Skilled data analysts correlate those data points to your team key player’s needs and translate those insights to teammates.
 Here’s how.

 - What is the team doing and what should they be doing?